Polish Chamber of Statutory Auditors

 According to the World Bank’s 2016 report, Chamber of Auditors of Poland: Institutional Analysis, practical experience requirements align with IES 5 and the PIBR has developed principles and templates for documenting experience and competencies gained.

 Similarly, PIBR develops CPD requirements in line with IES 7 which are subject to annual approval by the PANA.
 It publishes these requirements on its website to inform members of their obligations.
-It has also detailed in its SMO Action Plan the training topics for CPD in 2021 and 2022.
+It has also detailed in its SMO Action Plan previous examples of training topics for CPD.

 PIBR has demonstrated its reviewing & improving actions as related to the SMO 2 obligations.
 PIBR may considering completing the IES Self-Assessment developed by IFAC as part of its continued progress and ensuring that the recent revisions to IES 2, 3, 4, and 8 (specifically on ICT & professional skepticism and effective in 2021) are incorporated into national requirements.

 The PIBR is responsible for drafting auditing standards for application in Poland and proposing them to the audit oversight entity (PANA) for their approval.
-In April 2015, the PIBR proposed and received approval for the adoption of Clarified ISA with modification and effective for the audits of PIEs on December 31, 2016, and to audits of non-PIEs on December 31, 2017.
+In April 2015, the PIBR proposed and received approval for the adoption of Clarified ISAs with modification and effective for the audits of PIEs on December 31, 2016, and to audits of non-PIEs on December 31, 2017.
 Since then, PIBR has developed a methodical and timely process (outlined in its SMO Action Plan) to translate the international standards in line with the IFAC Translation Policy and has worked closely with PANA to complete the adoption of the ISA and other IAASB Pronouncements.
-As of 2022, PIBR reports that all effective IAASB pronouncements (i.e., the 2020 IAASB Handbook) have been adopted in Poland by reference in the National Auditing Standards (NAS).
-The quality management standards are expected to be adopted in Poland with an effective date of January 1, 2023.
+As of 2024, PIBR reports that all standards within the 2021 Handbook of International Quality Control, Auditing, Review, Other Assurance, And Related Services Pronouncements have been adopted for application in Poland an effective date of January 1, 2023.
+In September 2023, PIBR’s Council passed the resolution on the adoption of the ISA 600 (Revised) (included at the end of the 2021 Handbook with an effective date of December 2023) with an effective date of January 1, 2026.
+The resolution was approved by the PANA in October 2023.

 In addition to its standard-setting role, PIBR has carried out a range of activities to assist its members with the implementation of the auditing standards.
-These include: translating a number of technical guides on the implementation of ISA such as the Guide to Using International Standards on Auditing in the Audits of Small- and Medium-Sized Entities and Guide to Quality Control for Small- and Medium-Sized Practices; publishing resources and regulatory updates & resolutions on the PIBR website; providing technical support to frequently asked questions; and including ISA in its calendar of continuing professional development courses each year.
+These include: translating a number of technical guides on the implementation of ISA such as the Guide to Using International Standards on Auditing in the Audits of Small- and Medium-Sized Entities and Guide to Quality Control for Small- and Medium-Sized Practices as well as other IAASB support materials; publishing resources and regulatory updates & resolutions on the PIBR website; providing technical support to frequently asked questions; developing materials supporting the implementation of the QMS; and including ISA, ISQM in its calendar of continuing professional development courses each year.

 The PIBR has demonstrated an ongoing process to maintain its level of fulfillment with the SMO 3 obligations and is committed to continuous review & improvement and the sustained adoption process of IAASB pronouncements.
 As feasible, IAASB pronouncements that are adopted in Poland should have the same effective date as that provided by the IAASB.